 Now before you start getting paranoid, here’s the reality.
-More than 1/2 of all pregnant mums get stretch marks during the course of their pregnancy.
+More than half of all pregnant moms get stretch marks during the course of their pregnancy.
 In fact, there are situations where up to 90% of ladies surveyed have stretch marks during their gestation period.

 Stretch marks develop when the skin is stretched too fast to support the growing fetus.
 They are actually small tears in the elastin fiber network that support the skin and allow it to stretch.
 They may vary based on one’s skin color and texture.
 Women of darker color are likely to have lines in a lighter shade whereas lighter toned ladies’ stretch marks tend to be reddish or pinkish.

 It’s common to find stretch marks appearing on body areas such as the upper thighs, breasts, buttocks or hips during the third or fourth trimesters as that’s the period when the tummy starts expanding.
 Though they don’t cause any pain or harm and will eventually subside over time, women are conscious of them as these lines can be rather unsightly.
 Who wants to wear bikinis with stretch marks?

 It has long been suspected that one’s genes’ have a part to play.
 The truth is since stretch marks are caused by a lack of elasticity in one’s skin and that itself has a connection to one’s genetic makeup, you’re likely to develop severe stretch marks during your pregnancy if your mother did.

 Other factors have to be considered too.
 For example, you’re more likely to get stretch marks if you’re conceiving twins or triplets.
 That’s because your tummy will grow much larger than ladies with single births.
 The same applies if your baby is big.

 Extra Weight gain During Pregnancy